NerdAlertNA/homework/week02d01/hw.md

 > Answer here

+	project = { // compiles a list of tasks to complete when they are all relative. toDo = {
+		task: user inputs the name of the task at hand,
+		date: pick a day for the task to be complete,
+		time: pick a time to schedule your task
+		}
+	}

 ### 2. Photo Sharing App

 In this app, users can upload photos to their accounts and share them with others.
 These photos can be grouped into albums.

 > Answer here

+	photoAlbum = {
+		album: user inputes a name for the album {
+			photoSelect: user selects a photo to upload,
+			photoName: user inputs a name for the selected photo,
+			description: user inputs a description of the photo }
+	}

 ### 3. Home Automation Manager